maierfelix/bitpackr/README.md

 By default, this library encodes data into an `Uint8Array` with `8-bit` per item.
 Instead of `8-bit`, a custom bit stride can be used.
 This allows you to encode your data into destinations, where you have less than `8-bit` available per item.

-This library allows you to hide information within a transaction sum, where you only have `3-bit` available per digit:
+This allows you to hide information within a transaction sum, where you only have `3-bit` available per digit:

 ````ts
 import * as bitpackr from "bitpackr";